Monday's gossip column: Fekir, Bale, Kante, Alisson, Bonucci, Grealish

 Brighton, Crystal Palace, Southampton and West Brom have all expressed an interest in signing 26-year-old Celtic midfielder Stuart Armstrong, with the Scot keen on a move to the Premier League.
 (Record)

-Wolves are preparing a bid for Sunderland and Northern Ireland midfielder Paddy McNair, 23.
+Wolves are preparing a bid for Sunderland's 23-year-old Northern Ireland international Paddy McNair, who can play in defence or midfield.
 (Northern Echo)

+Premier League newcomers Wolves are also interested in Leeds' English goalkeeper Bailey Peacock-Farrell, 21.
+(Birmingham Mail)

-Leeds are lining up a bid for Derby and Czech Republic striker Matej Vydra, 26, who the Rams may need to offload to meet financial fair play requirements.
+Leeds are lining up a bid for 26-year-old Derby and Czech Republic striker Matej Vydra, who the Rams may need to offload to meet financial fair play requirements.
 (Mail)

-Slaven Belupo defender Nikola Katic, 21, is close to joining Spartak Moscow despite Rangers' interest in the Croat.
+Slaven Belupo defender Nikola Katic, 21, is close to joining Spartak Moscow, despite Rangers' interest in the Croat.
 (Record)

+Rangers are set to finalise a move for Brighton's English defender Connor Goldson, 25, within the next 48 hours.
+(Glasgow Evening Times)

 Wolves want to sign Benfica and Mexico attacker Raul Jimenez, 27, on loan.
 (Record - in Portuguese)